How To measure your body on The Bike App

 Your thighs are your upper legs.
 The thighs are the link between the hip joint and the knee joint.

-To measure your thigh, it is best to stand up with one foot on a step or stool such that your knee is bend at approximately 90°. ( This can also be done sitting down with your feet on the ground).
+To measure your thigh, it is best to stand up with one foot on a step or stool such that your knee is bent at approximately 90°. ( This can also be done sitting down with your feet on the ground).

 Tibia